mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 )
 ```

-As a final note,there is also a commented line and an entire commented block, about which we are going to talk [later](#experimental-same)  and [later](#temporary-until-small-regions) respectively.
+As a final note,there is also a commented line and an entire commented block separated by an empty line, about which we are going to talk [later](#experimental-same)  and [later](#temporary-until-small-regions) respectively.

 Moving on the full syntax, looks like